gamesbook/protograf/docs/source/card_deck_introduction.rst

-Using its properties, you can specify aspects such type, size and the expected number of cards, as well as any spacing and color swathes between them, that will be used to create "frames", or placeholders, for each of the cards in the deck.
+Using its properties, you can specify aspects such type, size and the expected number of cards, as well as any spacing and color swathes between them, that will be used to create the "frames", or placeholders, that are used for each and all of the cards in the deck.

 All of these properties have defaults; for example, the default card size is that of a Poker card, and the default number of cards is 9 |dash| the number